1. picture of hands making a collage

 Time Out says

 Inside what was once was an old medical centre on Brunswick’s busy Sydney Road is a warm, inviting space lined with shelves of books and magazines.
 It’s not a library, though.
 In fact, one look at these books would likely make a librarian faint.
-Because these printed works aren’t for reading – they’re here to be snipped, sliced and torn up to be turned into artworks as part of Melbourne’s first studio dedicated to collage.
+Because these printed works aren’t for reading – they’re here to be snipped, sliced and torn up to be turned into artworks as part of Melbourne’s very first studio dedicated to collage.

-That Paper Joint is a purpose-built and sustainable studio all about paper collage, running workshops to get people cutting and pasting together their own masterpieces.
-The venue is run by Maximillian Malone and Zoe Crook, who have made a hybrid space that’s part art studio and part creative workshop. “'Joining people through paper’ is the motto here,” says Malone.
-“Collage can be quite an introverted, diary-like and sentimental process, but we really want to create a super fun, exciting place for people to sit alongside one another creating in small, intimate groups.”
+That Paper Joint opened in 2021 and is a purpose-built and sustainable studio all about paper collage, with workshops available to get people cutting and pasting together their own masterpieces.
+The venue is independently run by Maximillian Malone and Zoe Crook, who have created a hybrid space that’s part art studio and part creative workshop.

-All materials are supplied Malone has been collecting paper ephemera for roughly the last ten years, and the studio now houses “an insane” array of paper and printed material for students to use to make collages.
 “It's been quite a cathartic process to set up a space where I can kind of share all these amazing materials that I found over the years,” he says.
-People also donate collage materials to the venue, which helps the team live up to their sustainable ethos.
-“Pretty much everything that's within the room has either been begged, borrowed or salvaged,” says Malone.
 “We're not so much interested in hosting workshops with new materials.
 It's about reinventing, reusing and reimagining with what already exists.”

 Got the crafting bug?
 Check out the best arty classes in Melbourne.